-Who’s vs Whose: Clearing Up the Confusion in 2026
+Who’s vs. Whose: Clearing Up the Confusion in 2026

--contraction”>Deconstructing ‘Who’s’: The Contraction’s Role
+Deconstructing ‘Who’s’: The Contraction’s Role

 Practically speaking, whenever you encounter ‘who’s’, you can mentally substitute ‘who is’ or ‘who has’ to check if the sentence still makes sense.
 If the substitution works, then ‘who’s’ is the correct choice.
 This simple test is invaluable for avoiding confusion, especially in spoken English where the pronunciation is identical to ‘whose’.